aaydin-tr/divisor/README.md

 </details>

 ## About The Project
 This project is designed to provide a fast and easy-to-configure load balancer in Go language.
-It currently includes **round-robin**, **weighted round-robin**, **least-connection**, **ip-hash** and **random** algorithms, but we have more to add to our [TODO](#todo) list.
+It currently includes **round-robin**, **weighted round-robin**, **least-connection**, **least-response-time**, **ip-hash** and **random** algorithms, but we have more to add to our [TODO](#todo) list.

 The project is developed using the [fasthttp](https://github.com/valyala/fasthttp) library, which ensures high performance.
 Its purpose is to distribute the load evenly among multiple servers by routing incoming requests.

 The project aims to simplify the configuration process for users while performing the essential functions of load balancers.
-Therefore, it offers several configuration options that can be adjusted to meet the user's needs.
+Therefore, it offers several configuration options that can be adjusted to meet the users needs.

 This project is particularly suitable for large-scale applications and websites.
 It can be used for any application that requires a load balancer, thanks to its high performance, ease of configuration, and support for different algorithms.

 ## Features
 - Fast and easy-to-configure load balancer.
-- Supports round-robin, weighted round-robin, least-connection, IP hash, and random algorithms.
+- Supports round-robin, weighted round-robin, least-connection, least-response-time, IP hash, and random algorithms.
-- Supports TLS and HTTP/2 for frontend server.
+- Supports TLS and HTTP/2 for the frontend server.
 - Uses the fasthttp library for high performance and scalability.
 - Offers multiple configuration options to suit user needs.
 - Can handle large-scale applications and websites.